emaaniqbal/CPS109_Midterm1_Prep/README.md

 To test your unit tests, RUN THE UNIT TEST FILE.

-These are both methods of testing, sometimes testing with doc-strings is easier if you encounter errors with your unit-testing- thus, I have provided 2 means to testing functions.
+These are both methods of testing, sometimes testing with doc-strings is easier if you encounter errors with your unit-testing- thus, I have provided the 2 means to testing functions.